 For more information including who is eligible and how to calculate your reduction in revenue, visit our COVID-19 FAQ.

 The 10% wage subsidy allows you to reduce the remittance of federal, provincial or territorial income tax that you send to the CRA by 10%, allowing you to keep a portion of your employees’ income tax.
 The subsidy only applies to remuneration paid from March 18 to June 19, 2020.

 Eligible employers are:

-- Canadian-Controlled Private Corporation (incorporated) eligible to the small business deduction or non-profit organizations, registered charities; and
+- Canadian-Controlled Private Corporations (incorporated) eligible to the small business deduction and non-profit organizations and registered charities that:

 - Have an existing business number & payroll program account with CRA on March 18; and